joshlang/Cosmogenesis/README.md

 I've considered moving them to be generated.
 If I do, it will be for one main reason:  The attributes only exist for code generation purposes.

+### Testing?

+How should generated code be tested?
+Should I also generate unit testing code?
+But since that's code too, I'm pretty sure a testing stack overflow happens somewhere.

+Anyway, I'm not sure what approach to take with testing.
+Looking forward to see what best practices emerge.

 ### Roslyn Education

 Simple things like "how do I know if this symbol is of type X" ended up not being so simple.